anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 A team that uses an ineligible player, per the rules in this [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility), will be deemed to have forfeited any and all games in which the illegal player(s) participated.

 #### Postseason Player Eligibility
-Players must appear in at least five (5) games during the regular season in order to be eligible for postseason play.
-Upon request to the Rules and Competition Committee, exceptions may be made for players with long term injuries.
+Players must appear in at least five (5) regular-season games to be eligible for postseason play.
+Upon request to the Commissioner, an exception may be granted for a player with a long-term injury..

 #### Free Agents
 A player must inform the League Commissioner and such player's Manager no later than February 15 of the upcoming season if of an intention to leave the team and become a free agent.
 After this the player is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.